Read Time : 9 Minutes

 Solar panels actually tend to be quite low risk because they don’t have any moving parts, aside from a small inverter.
 This tends to be the part that may need replacing at some point.
 Plus, they have great lifespans and warranties.

-One of the important things to remember is that you should always use an MCS accredited installer, as not doing so could risk poor installation and also void your warranty.
-MCS accredited installers know what they are doing and will ensure it is installed to industry standards, as well as providing you with a guarantee.
-Without MCS installation, you will also not be eligible for the Smart Export Guarantee, should you want it any point.
+One of the important things to remember is that you should always use an MCS-accredited installer, as not doing so could risk poor installation and also void your warranty.
+MCS-accredited installers know what they are doing and will ensure it is installed to industry standards, as well as providing you with a guarantee.
+Without MCS installation, you will also not be eligible for the Smart Export Guarantee, should you want it at any point.

-It is also worth contacting your insurance provider and checking if they require the install to be MCS ceritfied.
+It is also worth contacting your insurance provider and checking if they require the installer to be MCS certified.

-As a general rule, you should get at least three quotes before you make a decision on which company you wish to go with.
+As a general rule, you should get at least three quotes before you decide on which company you wish to go with.

 Want to Know More?